shiminyiblaise/portfolio_website/README.md

  ## 🔭 Future Features <a name="future-features"></a>

 - integration with javascript
-- Adding more html contents
 - Implementing some functions
-- Responsives on mobiles,Desktops,Laptops and Tabletes etc
 - Add more css contents
+- implementation of dropdown menu
+- accessibilty feature
 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!